 From one Christmas villain to another, Mogwai’s Like Herod only truly references its subject in the title, given its instrumental nature, but does perhaps somewhat inadvertently capture the violence he sought to wreak.
 Try sleeping through this one, Granddad.

 Buy Young Team (opens in new tab) by Mogwai from Amazon

 Christmas Time Is Here (Version Mary) by Khruangbin

 Khruangbin’s cover of this Vince Guaraldi Trio classic is a typically laid back groove from the Texan three piece.
-We like this bass-heavy version, B-side to the main version released on 7-inch vinyl this winter.
+We like this bass-heavy version, B-side to the main version released on 7-inch vinyl a couple of winters ago.

 Buy Christmas Time Is Here (opens in new tab) by Khruangbin from Amazon

 Metalheads, this one's for you.
 Did you know the late great Sir Christopher Lee (yes, he of Hammer Horror's Count Dracula and The Lord of the Rings' Saruman fame) released not one, not two, but three heavy metal Christmas albums?
 Shredding guitars meld with his gloriously deep, operatic voice that intones as ominously as a tombstone – but there's something utterly joyous underneath it all.

 Stream Darkest Carols, Faithful Sing (opens in new tab) on Apple Music

 It's Christmas So We'll Stop by Frightened Rabbit